LOFAR constraints on the repetition & environments of CHIME FRBs: Analysis

 \subsubsection{Performance of FETCH}

 In addition to the fluence, the detection of an FRB by our pipeline depends on whether FETCH assigns it a probability above 50\% of being astrophysical.
 We evaluate the performance of FETCH through an analysis of LOTAAS observations of eight Galactic radio pulsars.
 We select these pulsars from the ATNF Pulsar Catalogue\footnote{\url{https://www.atnf.csiro.au/research/pulsar/psrcat/}} \citep{manchester05}, choosing sources located within 2$^\circ$ of the centres of LOTAAS SAPs.
 The DMs of the selected pulsars were in the range 21--45\,pc~cm$^{-3}$ and their pulses spanned widths (measured at 50\% of the pulse peak) in the range 13--73\,ms. The data were then analysed using the same pipeline as for the FRB search.
 A total of 350 pulsar pulses were detected in these observations, with 200, 90 and 60 pulses having S/Ns in the ranges between 7--10, 10--20 and $>20$, respectively.

-We find that FETCH identifies all these pulses as being astrophysical by assigning them probabilities $>0.5$.
-Moreover, it does not appear to show any variation in performance with the pulse S/N.
+We find that FETCH identifies all these pulses as being astrophysical,with at least one of the FETCH models assigning them probabilities $>50$\%.
+However, not all models assign probabilities $>50$\% to every pulsar pulse in these data, with large variations between models for pulses with 7 $<$ S/N $<$ 10.
+Therefore, for the FRB searches in this work, we do not rely on a single FETCH model.
+As described in \S \ref{sec:pipeline}, we either use the median probability assigned by all FETCH models as the selection criterion (for the targeted observations) or inspect candidates assigned a probability $>50$\% by any FETCH model (for the LOTAAS observations).